 Our students achieve at the highest level academically.
-In 2020, 86.4% of our GCSE entries were awarded a grade 7 or better with just a under a quarter of all grades awarded a grade 9.
+In 2021, 93.4% of our GCSE entries were awarded a grade 7 or better with just over half of all grades awarded a grade 9.
 The academic progress made by our students from joining the school to GCSE, consistently places Wallington in the top 1% of all schools nationally.

-At A level, 53% of our entries were awarded an A/A grade, 24.1% of those at A. The vast majority of our students move from WHSG into higher education including Oxford and Cambridge and with a significant and increasing number of students gaining places at Russell Group universities or medical schools.
+At A level, 74.3% of our entries were awarded an A/ A grade, 41.1% of those at A. The vast majority of our students move from WHSG into higher education including Oxford and Cambridge and with a significant and increasing number of students gaining places at Russell Group universities or medical schools.
 Our students are highly able, motivated and a delight to teach.
-Students enjoy positive and co-operative relationships with staff and it is very rare if an external visitor to the school does not comment on the high calibre of the students.
+Students enjoy positive and cooperative relationships with staff and it is very rare if an external visitor to the school does not comment on the high calibre of the students.